AlbertaSat/ex2_obc_software/Docs/releasing.md

 In each case, when making a version update, decrement the less significant number(s) to 0.
 As in, 1.4.5 -> 1.5.0.

-We do not use -beta suffixes as they are difficult to represent numerically in housekeeping data.

 In the software, each version number is kept by a uint16 to fit in the housekeeping data.

 ### Backwards compatibility